jmillerv/gophrase/README.md

 ### Roadmap

 1. CLI validation
-2. Entropy output
-3. Defaults for wordlist and word count
+2. Defaults for wordlist and word count